IGS/rnaseq-docker/docker-machine_notes.md

   * The "-i" option is the location of your input data
   * This will launch a docker-machine (ec2-based) under the name "ec2\_grotto"
     * This step can take a bit of time to set up the machine
+    * Currently I have it set by default to a "t3.medium" instance type"
   * The output of the script will let you know the IP address that Grotto will launch in
-  * NOTE there is nothing in place to terminate this maching
+  * NOTE there is nothing in place to terminate this machine

 ## Things yet to do with the Grotto Docker stack